azapi | October 2025 | |

 The following is a non-normative example for specifying three requests, with no default values:¶

-Default values offer a more compact syntax that avoids over-duplication of request data.¶
+Default values offer a more compact syntax that avoids unnecessary duplication of request data.¶

 , action